What is the self assessment?

 How the self assessment was completed

-- To help monitor your progress and benchmark your unit against standards, download the Self assessment measures.
+- To help monitor progress and benchmark against standards, units reviewed the self assessment measures.
 These reflect the Best Practice Tariff revisions published in March 2019 with additional amends for 2020 to reference the latest BSPED guidance and provide additional clarifications.

-- To support the collation of evidence, we have developed three template documents which should ensure each MDT has the necessary evidence detailed.
-Use of the template is optional.
+- To support the collation of evidence, units used three template documents which could help ensure each had the necessary evidence detailed.
+Use of the templates was optional.

 - To change the user details, please contact the staff team at email@example.com.
 Users can reset their own passwords via the platform.

 About the external verification

-The RCPCH staff team coordinates an external check of evidence with 25 selected teams to ensure the self assessment is an accurate reflection.
+The RCPCH staff team coordinates an external check of evidence with a number of selected teams to ensure the self assessment is an accurate reflection.

 This seeks to assure the submission, provide a consistency check and opportunity to identify systemic errors and ascertain the appropriate evidence is available on request, as set out in the expectations of the self assessment.